jkclark/Selfie-Gif-Creator/README.md

 ### Local setup

+There shouldn't be too much "local" setup, since there is a Github Codespace set up for this project.

+### Run locally

 1. Build the Docker image: `docker build --platform linux/amd64 -t smm-dev:latest .`
 2. Append an image to a movie: `./bin/run_local.sh {PATH_TO_INPUT_IMAGE} {PATH_TO_INPUT_MOVIE} {PATH_TO_OUTPUT_MOVIE}`

+### Other notes

+- `ffmpeg.tar.xz` is downloaded from https://johnvansickle.com/ffmpeg/releases/ffmpeg-release-amd64-static.tar.xz